ABOUT MARK STERLING GOBER, LLC

 Mark began his practice of law in 1989 with the Mobile, Alabama law firm of Sintz, Campbell, Duke, Taylor & Cunningham.
 While there, Mark gained experience in the areas of domestic relations, insurance defense and civil appeals.

 In 1992, Mark left Sintz, Campbell in order to pursue a new challenge as an In-House Attorney/Legal Editor with LexisNexis Group, a multinational corporation providing computer-assisted legal research services and maintaining the world’s largest electronic database for legal and public-records related information.
-While in that position, Mark was based in Charlottesville, Virginia and was afforded the opportunity to establish contacts and relationships with attorneys and legal professionals from all over the United States.
+While in that position, Mark was based in Charlottesville, Virginia where he established contacts and relationships with attorneys and legal professionals from all over the United States.
 Many of these professional relationships have remained strong and have proved invaluable over the years.

-Mark returned to Alabama in 1995 and subsequently joined the Mobile law firm of Whitfield & McAlpine, P.C. as a Member/Shareholder.
-During more than a decade of practice in Mobile, Mark distinguished himself as a fierce advocate in matters involving complex high asset divorce and child custody litigation.
+Mark returned to Alabama in 1995 and joined the Mobile law firm of Whitfield & McAlpine, P.C. as a Member/Shareholder.
+During more than a decade of practice in Mobile, Mark distinguished himself as a formidable advocate in matters involving complex high asset divorce and child custody litigation.

 Mark is licensed to practice in Alabama, Louisiana and the District of Columbia.
 He is active in the Tuscaloosa County Bar Association and currently serves as a member of its Executive Committee and Domestic Relations Committee.
 Mark especially enjoys representing the legal interests of children as a court appointed Guardian ad Litem.
 He has been a proud participant in the “Wills for Heroes” program (providing wills and legal services free of charge to active military personnel and first responders) and is an active supporter of the “Volunteer Lawyer’s Program” of the Alabama State Bar.

 Mark is a member of The University Club, North River Yacht Club and attends Canterbury Episcopal Church.
 In his spare time, he is an amateur photographer, a frustrated poet and an avid international traveler.
-He enjoys following politics, Crimson Tide football, his beloved “Million Dollar Band” and spending time with his two high maintenance cats, “Jude” and “Piper”.
+He enjoys following politics, Crimson Tide football, his beloved “Million Dollar Band” and spending time with his three high maintenance cats, Jude, LilyBird and Piper.